Random walk hypothesis: A non-random walk hypothesis

 There are other economists, professors, and investors who believe that the market is predictable to some degree.
 These people believe that prices may move in trends and that the study of past prices can be used to forecast future price direction.
 There have been some economic studies that support this view, and a book has been written by two professors of economics that tries to prove the random walk hypothesis wrong.

+A 1964 senior thesis at Harvard University by Victor Niederhoffer, who was later a professor and hedge fund manager, entitled "Non-Randomness in Stock Prices; A New Model of Price Movements," disagreed with the random walk hypothesis in finance; he argued that it followed patterns.
+His thesis advisor was Robert Dorfman.
+He followed that with his Ph.D. dissertation at the University of Chicago Booth School of Business in December 1969 entitled "World Events and Stock Prices: A Study of New York Times Headlines and Subsequent Movements in the Standard and Poor's Composite Index."
+In it, he concluded that during the 1960–68 study period, there was a consistent pattern of stock price movement on the Standard & Poor's Composite Index subsequent to "bad" world events: the day after such an event, the index fell, but on days two through five, the market rose, suggesting a tendency for investors to initially overreact to bad news and then recover.

-Martin Weber, a leading researcher in behavioural finance, has performed many tests and studies on finding trends in the stock market.
-In one of his key studies, he observed the stock market for ten years.
+Martin Weber, a researcher in behavioural finance, has performed many tests and studies on finding trends in the stock market.
+In one of his key studies, published in 1999, he observed the stock market for ten years.
 Throughout that period, he looked at the market prices for noticeable trends and found that stocks with high price increases in the first five years tended to become under-performers in the following five years.
 Weber and other believers in the non-random walk hypothesis cite this as a key contributor and contradictor to the random walk hypothesis.

-Another test that Weber ran that contradicts the random walk hypothesis, was finding stocks that have had an upward revision for earnings outperform other stocks in the following six months.
+Another test that Weber ran that contradicts the random walk hypothesis was finding stocks that have had an upward revision for earnings outperform other stocks in the following six months.
 With this knowledge, investors can have an edge in predicting what stocks to pull out of the market and which stocks — the stocks with the upward revision — to leave in.
-Martin Weber’s studies detract from the random walk hypothesis, because according to Weber, there are trends and other tips to predicting the stock market.
+Weber’s studies detract from the random walk hypothesis, because according to Weber, there are trends and other tips to predicting the stock market.

 Professors Andrew W. Lo and Archie Craig MacKinlay, professors of Finance at the MIT Sloan School of Management and the University of Pennsylvania, respectively, have also presented evidence that they believe shows the random walk hypothesis to be wrong.
-Their book A Non-Random Walk Down Wall Street, presents a number of tests and studies that reportedly support the view that there are trends in the stock market and that the stock market is somewhat predictable.
+Their 1999 book A Non-Random Walk Down Wall Street, presents a number of tests and studies that reportedly support the view that there are trends in the stock market and that the stock market is somewhat predictable.